Digital-Avatars-and-Robotics/Rhascau/README.md

   - *diceRolls*: tracks `DiceRoll` for each player (address)
   - *classToPlayer*: maps class of the player to his address.
   - queue: keeps track of turns
-  - killCOunt: tracks how many players used their "Destroy" ability (for the purpose of "Rapid Moves")
+  - killCount: tracks how many players used their "Destroy" ability (for the purpose of "Rapid Moves")
 - *blockHashToBeUsed*: keeps track of the player's dice rolls. (see: [Randomness](#randomness))
 - *userToRewardTimer*: Maps player (address) to `RewardsTimer`.
 Keeps track of first win and game of the day.
 - *isUserInGame*: Tracks if player is currently in a game room.